The Organizing Team

 STEM WITH DISABILITIES LEAD

-Samantha (she/her) is a science communication specialist currently living with chronic pain, generalized anxiety disorder, and bulimia nervosa.
-She navigated being a student with disabilities at University of Waterloo, graduating Valedictorian with a BSc in 2019, and Laurentian University, graduating with a MScCom in 2020.
-She currently works at University of Waterloo as the Disability Inclusion Coordinator and is a lead for the STEM With Disabilities project.
+Samantha (she/her) is a science communication specialist and PhD student currently living with chronic pain, generalized anxiety disorder, and bulimia nervosa.
+She navigated being a student with disabilities at the University of Waterloo, graduating Valedictorian with a BSc in 2019, as well as Laurentian University, graduating with a MScCom in 2020.
+She currently works at the University of Waterloo as the Disability Inclusion Coordinator and is a lead for the STEM With Disabilities project.
+Samantha is a PhD student in the Department of English Language and Literature at the University of Waterloo studying critical disability studies.

 To read Samantha’s full story, visit STEM With Disabilities.